Prepare your DA

 To find out about the information you must include in your development application and the documents that must accompany it, see Part 1 of Schedule 1 of the Environmental Planning and Assessment Regulation 2000

 It is your responsibility to provide all the required information with enough detail so that Council can make a decision about your development proposal.
-If you do not provide sufficient information with your development application, Council will reject your application and refund your application fees within 14 days of receipt.
+If you do not provide sufficient information with your development application, Council will reject your application.

 Do I need consent from Council?